Budique/covertovert/code/README.md

     Sends DNS packets to the target receiver.
     Decrypts the Opcode field on the receiver's side to reconstruct the original message.

+    Capacity: 23.51831 bits per second.
+This is the average sending rate of 10 128-bit packets.

 The channel leverages bit-level manipulations to securely encode information into DNS packets while maintaining compliance with protocol structures.
 How It Works
 Encryption & Decryption